Ibarca/Inventory_Projection_Dashboard/README.md

 • Evaluate the impact of incoming purchase orders on future availability

-• Track inventory value evolution over time
+• Track inventory units and value evolution over time

 • Segment assortment by sales velocity and risk